-Sensor calibration & User Interface
+Sensor Calibration & User Interface

-Once your treadmill and sensor are setup and you’ve successfully paired the sensor to your device, navigate to the user interface via the following:
+Once your treadmill and sensor are set up and you’ve successfully paired the sensor to your device, navigate to the user interface via the following:

 • PASS: RoadRunner